freeCodeCamp/freeCodeCamp/curriculum/challenges/english/01-responsive-web-design/basic-css-cafe-menu/part-067.md

 ## Description
 <section id='description'>

-Add a second `p` element below the one with the link and give it the text `123 Free Code Camp Drive`.
+Add a second `p` element below the one with the link and give it the text `123 freeCodeCamp Drive`.

 </section>